 Not every person can look at a boa constrictor named Barbara or a toad named Frank and think lovable thoughts.
 However, National Reptile Day is the perfect day for the squeamish and admirers alike to appreciate the role these creatures play in our ecosystem.
 We celebrate these reptiles on October 21 — where fans take the time to educate others about habitat loss, conservation programs, and the importance of keeping reptiles off the endangered list.
 Below we share what you can do to celebrate this holiday — even from a distance.

-National Reptile Day - History
+National Reptile Day timeline

 Ecuador enacted the Galapagos Special law, to create the Galapagos Marine Reserve and protect the island wildlife (including the Galapagos Tortoise), manage fisheries, and inspect quarantine measures.

 Spend some time holding and interacting with reptiles — perhaps at a pet shop — where snakes, frogs, or lizards are just a short car ride away.

 Donate to a conservation program

 Contribute to programs designated to protecting endangered species.
 Many reptiles are still hunted for their use in leather or to meet consumer demands.
 In several regions, this type of hunting is a big problem due to the role most reptiles play in their specific ecosystems.

 Spend a day at the library researching and learning new things about reptiles.
 You may even find your future pet in the process.